 A wood crate used for old photograph storage.

-How To Store And Preserve Your Old Photographs
+How To Store Old Photographs

 Even in today’s digital age of Instagram, Snapchat, and #TBT posts, nothing compares to the warm nostalgia you feel when looking at old photographs from your glory days.
 But the problem is that just like those glory days, your photographs won’t last forever.